 This model monitoring and reporting program (MRP) contains the monitoring requirements for facilities covered by the General Waste Discharge Requirements for Winery Process Water, Order WQ 20YY-XXXX (General Order).
 This MRP is required pursuant to Water Code section 13267.
 The Discharger shall not implement any changes to the MRP unless and until a revised MRP is issued or adopted by the regional water quality control board (regional water board).
 Dischargers enrolled under this General Order and administratively supervised by a Local Agency Oversight Program shall comply with this MRP.
 A local agency may require additional monitoring and reporting, but the local agency program does not replace the requirements contained herein.

-The Discharger owns and/or operates the winery that is subject to the Notice of Applicability (NOA) and the General Order.
+The Discharger owns and/or operates the winery that is subject to the Notice of Applicability (NOA) and this General Order.
 The reports are necessary to ensure that the Discharger complies with the NOA and General Order.
 Pursuant to Water Code section 13267, the Discharger shall implement this MRP and shall submit the monitoring reports described herein.
-Pursuant to Water Code section 13268, failure to submit technical or monitoring program reports or a statement of compliance as described herein or falsifying information is guilty of a misdemeanor and may be subject to enforcement action.
+Pursuant to Water Code section 13268, failure to submit technical or monitoring program reports, including but not limited to, Compliance Letters as described herein or falsifying information is guilty of a misdemeanor and may be subject to enforcement action.

 The State Water Board and regional water boards have transitioned primarily to a paperless office system and may provide procedures for electronic submittal or modifications to the MRP and its associated supporting information or documents.
 Additional information regarding submittal of electronic reports is provided under the Reporting section of this MRP.

-The Discharger may submit a request to the regional water board that the MRP be revised to reduce monitoring frequency if monitoring consistently shows no significant variation in magnitude of a constituent concentration or parameter after at least 2 years of monitoring.
+The Discharger may submit a request for a reduced monitoring frequency from the regional water board once adequate data have been collected to characterize the site and if monitoring consistently shows no significant variation in magnitude of a constituent concentration or parameter (e.g., typically at least 2 years of quarterly sampling is required for adequate characterization).
 The proposal shall include adequate technical justification for the requested reduction in monitoring frequency and be approved in writing by the regional water board Executive Officer.

 Dischargers in all tiers shall comply with all monitoring and reporting requirements described in this MRP unless otherwise noted.
 Acronyms used within this MRP are defined in the Acronyms and Abbreviations section of this General Order and a glossary of terms is included in Attachment A of this General Order.